drok/Cloudflare-tests/README.md

 - Mobile apps that may cache content for offline use

 The `app.min.js?v=3.33` is especially problematic because the origin will serve the exact same file, regardless of the query string.
 Simultaneous requests for ?v=2.0 and ?v=3.33 will result in the same file being served, which is wrong for some of the running instances.

+### Problem 2 - All browsers receve uncached data

+If the `app.min.js?v=3.33` works as intended, proxies will ignore their caches due to the query string, and forward the request to origin.
+Not only will the browsers have to re-download data they already have, but they do it from the furthest source available, incuring the longest round-trip delay.

+Some CDN's might refuse to fall for these shenanigans, and serve the file from the edge.
+The cost in terms of time, is a shorter round-trip delay than fetching from the origin, but nonetheless, it's a completely avoidable delay.

 ## The Solution: Asset Persistence